 School of Education and Human Development Overview

-Associate Dean: Mark Steege; Director of Educator Preparation: Susan Inman; Director of Academic Administration: Kimberly Warren; Director of Center for Education Policy, Applied Research, and Evaluation: Catherine Fallona; Department of Counseling and Adult and Higher Education Chair: Adele Baruch; Department of Educational Leadership Chair: Anita Stewart-McCafferty; Department of Educational and School Psychology Chair: Jamie Pratt; Department of literacy, Language and Culture Chair: Andrea Stairs; Department of Teaching and Learning Chair: Flynn Ross
+Associate Dean: Mark Steege; Director of Educator Preparation: Andrew Hudacs; Director of Academic Administration: Kimberly Warren; Director of Center for Education Policy, Applied Research, and Evaluation: Catherine Fallona; Department of Counseling Chair: TBD; Department of Educational Leadership and Adult and Higher Education Chair: Anita Stewart-McCafferty; Department of Educational and School Psychology Chair: Jamie Pratt; Department of Literacy, Language and Culture Chair: Andrea Stairs; Department of Teacher Education Chair: Flynn Ross

 - Administrative Office, 8 Bailey Hall, Gorham, ME 04038